doseofmazen/Spotify-playlists/README.md

 ![](preview.png)

 This app uses React to display a Spotify's user playlist.
 This app is dependent on [Spotify-playlists-backend](https://shrtm.nu/ILJC).
+Here's the [working build](https://spotify-playlists-mazen.herokuapp.com/).

 ## Getting Started